Cyrean/GodMode9/README.md

 * __Check and fix CMACs (for any file that has them)__: The option will turn up in the A button menu if it is available for a given file (f.e. system savegames, `ticket.db`, etc...).
 This can also be done for multiple files at once if they are marked.
 * __Mount ticket.db files and dump tickets__: Mount the file via the A button menu.
 Tickets are sorted into `eshop` (stuff from eshop, probably legit), `system` (system tickets, probably legit) and `unknown` (everything else, never legit) categories.
 * __Inject any NCCH CXI file into Health & Safety__: The option is found inside the A button menu for any NCCH CXI file.
 NCCH CXIs are found, f.e. inside of CIAs.
 Keep in mind there is a (system internal) size restriction on H&S injectable apps.
-* __Inject and dump GBA VC saves__: Look for a file called `gbavc.sav` inside the `S:` drive.
+* __Inject and dump GBA VC saves__: Find the options to do this inside the A button menu for `agbsave.bin` in the `S:` drive.
 Keep in mind that you need to start the specific GBA game on your console before dumping / injecting the save.
 * __Dump a copy of boot9, boot11 & your OTP__: This works on sighax, via boot9strap only.
 These files are found inside the `M:` drive and can be copied from there to any other place.

 ### Support file handling